 The Fates-A short story by Devi Nina Bingham

-As a second-generation single mom, I struggled to work a fulltime job and then return home from 9 hours of work to take over as mom to a baby who was just 4 months old.
+As a second-generation single mom, I worked a fulltime job to return home from 9 hours of work to take over as mom to a baby who was just 4 months old.
 This meant 4-5 hours of sleep at night, every night.
 I was dog tired and had no help.
 My mother was angry at me for coming out as a lesbian, so I was on my own.
 I was in my early 30s, but I had dark circles under my eyes from sleep deprivation.
 Yet I never questioned my decision to keep my daughter, or my ability to provide for her.
-But as Moriyah grew up, my work schedule required me to travel extensively which meant hiring a nanny to raise my child.
+But as Moriyah grew, my work schedule required me to travel extensively which meant hiring a nanny to raise my child.
 The cost of daycare was killing me, but I stayed on this hamster wheel, working so I could pay an exorbitant daycare bill, and later a preschool bill until she was school-aged.
 Even then I had to afford afterschool care, and when I traveled, weekend care.
-And all the while I was missing the momentous moments I most longed to see: her first steps, her first words, all the milestones a parent is supposed to be there for and enjoy.
+And all the while I was missing the momentous moments I most longed to see: her first steps, her first words, all the milestones a parent is supposed to be there for.
 But I consoled myself time and again by saying, "You did the right thing."
 The right thing.
 The right thing.
 This phrase the Fates acknowledged as being another faulty human perception, not necessarily the whole truth.

 "You thought it was your decision," said the Fate without looking up from the map.

 I stared at him straight for the first time.
 They all wore identical black linen robes, and their hoods were pulled over their faces like the Grim Reaper, yet I was not afraid of them.
 They did not inspire fear; they inspired awe.
 I couldn't see any of their faces, they were only shadows, a form instead of a solid entity.
-I knew they were eternally existing and wise rulers, a committee of spirits who had power over life and death and who could alter circumstances when they deemed it was necessary.
+I knew they were eternally existing, wise rulers, a committee of spirits who had power over my life and death and who could alter destiny when they deemed it was necessary.
 I don't know how I knew these things except I was in a different realm where spoken word is superfluous, and knowledge is abundant.
 "Wasn't it my decision?
 I decided, didn't I?"

 He pointed a spindly finger at the dice.
 "Two of you against the world," he replied.
 His words resounded like thunder echoing in my mind, and in a lightening flash I was drawn back to a scene playing on the map.
 Moriyah and I were sitting at home on our couch.
 I had pulled her onto my lap for some snuggles and declared, "It's just the two of us against the world."
 The two of us-and the dice had rolled the number two.

 "Yes," I replied, beginning to comprehend the game.
-"So, this is all a game?"
+"Four would have been for me.
+So, this is all a game?"

 "Yes," he answered appreciatively, pleased that I understood.